abou-shadadi/Abou-Shadadi/README.md

 <br>

-<h2> Hi there!
+<h2>Hi there!
 I'm Abou-Shadadi.</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3>👨🏻‍💻 &nbsp; About Me</h3>

-- 🎓 &nbsp; Studying Information Technoloy at University of Rwanda.
+- 🎓 &nbsp; I hold a Bachelor's degree in Information Technology from the University of Rwanda.
-- 💼 &nbsp; Working as Full Stack Developer in kigali.
+- 💼 &nbsp; Currently working as a Full Stack Developer in Kigali.

 <h3> 🛠 &nbsp;Tech Stack</h3>